Caroline Seger

-Sara Caroline Seger (born 19 March 1985) is a Swedish former footballer who played as a midfielder and club captain for Damallsvenskan club FC Rosengård.
+Sara Caroline Seger (born 19 March 1985) is a Swedish former professional footballer who played as a midfielder.
 She was the long-standing captain of the Swedish national football team until she announced her retirement from international football in December 2023.

 Club career

 Linköping

 An industrious central midfielder, Seger played for Linköpings FC from 2005 to 2009 and served as the club's captain.
 Linköping finished in the top four of the Damallsvenskan in four of Seger's five seasons with the team.
 Their highest finishes were second place in 2008 and first place in 2009.
 The team also captured the Svenska Cupen on three occasions in 2006, 2008 and 2009.

 While playing for Linköping, Seger was honoured as the Damallsvenskan's Rookie of the Year in 2005 and Midfielder of the Year in 2006 and 2009.